cecelot/site/src/pages/p/first-steps-with-racket.md

 (hello-person "Alaina")
 ```

-I'm able to replace my three separate calls to `display` from earlier into a single `string-append` call!
+I'm able to replace my three separate calls to `display` from earlier with a single `string-append` call!
 Verifying it produces the output I'm expecting:

 ```
 racket main.rkt